Sand Creek massacre: Native lands restricted

 On February 18, 1861, six chiefs of the Southern Cheyenne and four of the Arapaho signed the Treaty of Fort Wise with the United States, in which they ceded most of the lands designated to them by the Fort Laramie treaty.
 The Cheyenne chiefs included Black Kettle, White Antelope (Vó'kaa'e Ohvó'komaestse), Lean Bear, Little Wolf, and Tall Bear; the Arapaho chiefs included Little Raven, Storm, Shave-Head, Big Mouth, and Niwot, or Left Hand.
 The Cheyenne warriors denounced the chiefs who signed the treaty and even threatened them with death if they attempted to carry out the treaty's provisions.

-The new reserve, less than 1/13th the size of the territory recognized in the 1851 treaty, was located in eastern Colorado, between the Arkansas River and Sand Creek.
+The new reserve, less than 1/13 the size of the territory recognized in the 1851 treaty, was located in eastern Colorado, between the Arkansas River and Sand Creek.
 Most bands of the Cheyenne, including the Dog Soldiers, a militaristic band of Cheyenne and Lakota that had originated in the late 1830s, were angry at the chiefs who had signed the treaty.
 They disavowed the treaty—which never received the blessing of the Council of 44, the supreme tribal authority—and refused to abide by its constraints.
-They continued to live and hunt in the bison-rich lands of eastern Colorado and western Kansas, and became increasingly belligerent over the tide of white migration across their lands.
+They continued to live and hunt in the bison-rich lands of what's now eastern Colorado and western Kansas, and became increasingly belligerent over the tide of white migration across their lands.
 Tensions were high, particularly in the Smoky Hill River country of Kansas, along which whites had opened a new trail to the gold fields.
 Cheyenne who opposed the treaty said it had been signed by a small minority of the chiefs without the consent or approval of the rest of the tribe, that the signatories had not understood what they signed, and that they had been bribed to sign by a large distribution of gifts.
 Officials took the position that Indians who refused to abide by it were hostile and planning a war.
 The Cheyenne started committing minor offenses in 1861.
 These offenses went unpunished and, subsequently, became more significant.
-The desire for war was so strong with the Cheyenne that Agent Lorey urged Governor John Evans to treat with the Cheyenne anew in 1863.
+The desire for war was so strong with the Cheyenne that Agent Lorey urged Governor John Evans to treat the Cheyenne anew in 1863.
 As agreed, Governor Evans went out to meet with the chiefs, but they did not show up to the appointed place.
 The governor sent his guide, Elbridge Gerry, out to try to find the chiefs.
 Gerry returned two weeks later saying that a council had been held wherein the chiefs decided not to meet with Governor Evans.
 Bull Bear offered to meet with the governor, but his warriors would not allow it.